Traveling takes it out of even the hardiest of travelers, here’s some tips to help make your journey that bit smoother

-Traveling the world is to learn and to experience new things, we are huge advocates of exploring.
-We are a team of hardened travelers and over the years we’ve learnt a thing or two about how to make those journeys go that bit smoother.
-With tips from our riders, DS and team doctor, covering some essential items to never travel without, how to beat the dreaded jet-lag, and ways to help keep your body in tip-top condition so you arrive feeling at your best.
+Traveling the world is synonymous with learning and experiencing new things.
+We are huge advocates of exploring.
+We are a team of hardened travelers and over the years we’ve learnt a thing or two about how to make our journeys go that bit smoother.
+Our riders, sport director and team doctor offer up their well-honed tips and tricks to pack, beat jet lag, and keep your body healthy.

 The Australian trip for the Tour Down Under is rough.
 It’s super long and anytime I do a long haul flight I try to get on the timezone prior to leaving.
-The day of flying I will start to try and change my meals up a bit.
-I also try and hydrate quite a bit and I limit what I eat, it’s not quite fasting, but coming close to it for most of the flight, it makes a huge difference.
+The day of flying I start to change my meals up a bit.
+I also hydrate quite a bit and I limit what I eat.
+It’s not quite fasting, but coming close to it for most of the flight, it makes a huge difference.

 Then once you land you have your first regular meal at an appropriate meal time and it helps you get on schedule straight away.
 If you’re on a long haul flight from, say America to the UK, and you’re eating on the plane then you can be eating at 3am in the morning, which doesn’t make any sense.

 By not eating much on the plane also limits your intake of salty food and so you’re not retaining a ton of water and getting super inflamed.
 I think the diet part is the most important part of flying, and the fasting bit helps with the illness prevention because you’re not consuming quite as many germs.

 I always take shoe dryers.
 They’re heaters that you slide into your shoes.
 They help dry them out if I’ve been out cycling in the wet.
 It makes such a difference to put your shoes back on the next day and they’re not wet.
 I usually have to loan them to my roommate as well.